spkelle2/simple_mip_solver/README.md

-If you would like to get a little adventurous and experiment with your own branch, bound, or search methods, make a new module for each branch, bound, or search method you write, saving them in the respective directory.
+If you would like to get a little adventurous and experiment with your own branch, bound, or search methods, make a new module for each branch, bound, or search method you write, saving them in the respective subpackge in `simple_mip_solver.nodes`.
 For examples, check out the existing modules in the `simple_mip_solver.nodes.search` and `simple_mip_solver.nodes.branch` subpackages.
 When writing your own methods, please make note of the API that branch and bound in